Dynamics of Entanglement Wedge Cross Section from Conformal Field Theories: Abstract

 \section{Abstract}

 We derive dynamics of the entanglement wedge cross section directly from the two-dimensional holographic CFTs with a local operator quench.
 This derivation is based on the reflected entropy, a correlation measure for mixed states.
-We further compare these results with the mutual information and ones for RCFTs.
-Our results directly suggest the classical correlation also plays an important role in the subregion/subregion duality even for dynamical setup.
-Besides a local operator quench, we study the reflected entropy in a heavy state and provide improved bulk interpretation.
+We further compare these results with the mutual information and ones for integrable systems.
+This comparison directly suggests the classical correlation plays an important role in chaotic systems, unlike integrable ones.
+Besides a local operator quench, we study the reflected entropy in heavy primary states and find a breaking of the subsystem ETH.
 We checked the above results also hold for the odd entanglement entropy, which is another measure for mixed states related to the entanglement wedge cross section.